nurkautharr/IMDB-Top-100-Data-Analysis/README.md

 <h1 align="center">IMDb Top 100 Movies: Data Analysis & Machine Learning</h1>

-### Project Overview
+### Project Overview:
-This project explores the **IMDb Top 100 Movies dataset** using **Exploratory Data Analysis (EDA)**, preprocessing and multiple **machine learning techniques**.
-The objective is to analyse trends in the dataset, handle missing values/outliers, perform discretisation and encoding and apply **supervised and unsupervised learning algorithms** to extract insights.
+This project explores the IMDb Top 100 Movies dataset using Exploratory Data Analysis (EDA), preprocessing and multiple machine learning techniques.
+The objective is to analyse trends in the dataset, handle missing values/outliers, perform discretisation and encoding and apply supervised and unsupervised learning algorithms to extract insights.

----

 ### Skills:
 Data handling and preprocessing, Exploratory Data Analysis (EDA), machine learning (supervised and unsupervised), analystics